United States–Vietnam relations: Vietnam War

-In the postcolonial wave following the end of World War II, the First Indochina War forced the French Fourth Republic out of French Indochina.
+From 1950, the United States recognized and supported the non-communist State of Vietnam against the communist-dominated Democratic Republic of Vietnam during the later stages of the First Indochina War.
 In the 1954 Geneva Conference, French Indochina was dismantled and superseded by the independent states of North Vietnam, South Vietnam, Cambodia, and Laos.
 However, with the Cold War ongoing, the concern became political ideologies.
-Vietnam had been split into two opposing countries: North Vietnam, a communist country that fought the French and thus came into opposition with American ideals; and South Vietnam, a capitalist country that fought alongside the French and was generally in line with the U.S.' geopolitical outlook that communism had to be contained.
+Vietnam had been split into two opposing countries: North Vietnam, a communist state that opposed American ideals, and South Vietnam, an anticommunist state generally aligned with the US geopolitical outlook that communism needed to be contained.
 The two countries were divided at the 17th parallel north, not unlike the 38th parallel north that divided North Korea and South Korea in the Korean War.
 The Geneva Conference provided that a general election be held by July 1956 to create a unified Vietnamese state, but they were not directly signed onto nor accepted by delegates of South Vietnam and the U.S., and South Vietnamese leader Ngo Dinh Diem refused to allow elections.

 The U.S. supported South Vietnam, having already supported France during the First Indochina War.
 The U.S. sent American military advisors to train and assist the Army of the Republic of Vietnam, and spent massive amounts of money in efforts to modernize the country; however, this created tensions between the U.S. and North Vietnam.
 Tensions reached a breaking point following the 1964 Gulf of Tonkin incident, when the U.S. accused the Vietnam People's Navy of attacking the USS Maddox and other United States Navy vessels on two separate occasions.
 While the first incident barely damaged the USS Maddox and resulted in 10 Vietnamese casualties (4 killed and 6 wounded), the second incident was contentious, and was proven to not have happened in the 2000s.
 However, at the time, U.S. President Lyndon B. Johnson used both incidents as justification to take any necessary retaliatory measures; the U.S. Congress promptly passed the Gulf of Tonkin Resolution, which authorized the deployment of American forces in Vietnam.